Roman Klein

-Roman Ivanovich Klein, born Robert Julius Klein (Роман Иванович Клейн; 31 March 1858 – 3 May 1924) was a Russian architect and educator, best known for his Neoclassical Pushkin Museum in Moscow.
+Roman Ivanovich Klein, born Robert Julius Klein (Роман Иванович Клейн; 31 March 1858 – 3 May 1924), was a Russian architect and educator, best known for his Neoclassical Pushkin Museum in Moscow.
 Klein, an eclectic, was one of the most prolific architects of his period, second only to Fyodor Schechtel.
-In the 1880s-1890s, he practiced Russian Revival and Neo-Gothic exteriors; in the 1900s, his knowledge of Roman and Byzantine classical architecture allowed him to integrate into the Neoclassical revival trend of that period.
+From the 1880s to the 1890s, he practiced Russian Revival and Neo-Gothic exteriors; in the 1900s, his knowledge of Roman and Byzantine classical architecture allowed him to integrate into the Neoclassical revival trend of that period.

 Biography

 Education

 Roman Klein was born in Moscow into a German merchant family of Ivan Makarovich Klein.
 He trained at the Moscow School of Painting, Sculpture and Architecture (1873–1874), with Vladimir Sherwood on the construction site of State Historical Museum (1875–1877), and at the Imperial Academy of Arts (1877–1882), winning a study tour to Italy and France (1883–1884), where he assisted Charles Garnier in preparation to the Exposition Universelle (1889).
 Klein returned to Moscow in 1885, worked as junior architect at local firms and went independent in 1888.